Deepanjan66/gitfinder/README.md

 ## Posting issues

 I've noticed quite a few OS dependent issues so far.
 I've tried to fix most of the ones that I am aware of but if you find other problems, please feel free to post an issue here.
 The community's support would be much appreciated.
+Thank you!